Technology during World War I: Mobility

 In the early days of the war, armoured cars armed with machine guns were organized into combat units, along with cyclist infantry and machine guns mounted on motor cycle sidecars.
 Though not able to assault entrenched positions, they provided mobile fire support to infantry, and performed scouting, reconnaissance, and other roles similar to cavalry.
 After trench warfare took hold of major battle-lines, opportunities for such vehicles greatly diminished, though they continued to see use in the more open campaigns in Russia and the Middle East.

 Between late 1914 and early 1918, the Western Front hardly moved.
 When the Russian Empire surrendered after the October Revolution in 1917, Germany was able to move many troops to the Western Front.
 With new stormtrooper infantry trained in infiltration tactics to exploit enemy weak points and penetrate into rear areas, they launched a series of offensives in the spring of 1918.
 In the largest of these, Operation Michael, General Oskar von Hutier pushed forward 60 kilometers, gaining in a couple weeks what France and Britain had spent years to achieve.
 Although initially successful tactically, these offensives stalled after outrunning their horse-drawn supply, artillery, and reserves, leaving German forces weakened and exhausted.

+The mobile personnel shield was a less successful attempt at restoring mobility.
+Several kinds of bullet-proof body armor were tested in use, but they more impaired movement than protected the body.

 In the Battle of Amiens of August 1918, the Triple Entente forces began a counterattack that would be called the "Hundred Days Offensive."
 The Australian and Canadian divisions that spearheaded the attack managed to advance 13 kilometers on the first day alone.
 These battles marked the end of trench warfare on the Western Front and a return to mobile warfare.

-The mobile personnel shield was a less successful attempt at restoring mobility.

 After the war, the defeated Germans would seek to combine their infantry-based mobile warfare of 1918 with vehicles, eventually leading to blitzkrieg, or 'lightning warfare'.